provable-things/proof-verification-tool/README.md

     browserify browserifyMain.js > bundle.js

-Load bundle.js and then verify proofs using "verifyProof()" function.
+Load bundle.js and then verify proofs using "verifyProof" function or check proof types using "getProofType".

 ## Node